sxsw/rfm/README.md

 	     :timeout       => 10
 	     }

-You can use configuration subgroups to seperate global settings from environment-specific settings.
+You can use configuration subgroups to separate global settings from environment-specific settings.

 	   :ssl: true
 	   :root_cert: false